dogweather/forkful/content/en/vba/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?

-Rounding numbers in programming is about approximating a number to its nearest whole number or to a certain number of decimal places.
-Programmers round numbers to simplify figures, improve readability, or meet specific numeric criteria in calculations, especially in financial computations where precision matters.

 ## How to:
 In Visual Basic for Applications (VBA), rounding can be achieved using several functions, each suited for specific scenarios.
 Here are the most commonly used functions with examples:

 1. **Round Function**: